ssuttles-usgs/wavelab/documentation/notebooks/wave-stats.md

-The following is a graph of the average zero up crossing period:
+The following is a graph of the average zero up-crossing period: